 I’m happy to introduce Erin Dollar, a designer I’ve admired for a long time!
-She’s here to share a behind the scenes of growing a textile business, creating multiple income streams, and partnering with other businesses to grow her brand.
+She’s here to share behind the scenes of growing a textile business, creating multiple income streams, and partnering with other businesses to grow her brand.

 My interview with Erin follows.
 Text in bold is me, answers to the bolded questions are Erin.
 Here we go!

 What do you create and what makes it so special?

 I’m the designer behind Cotton & Flax, a collection of modern handmade home decor featuring my original pattern designs.
 I create pillows, tea towels, coasters, and other decor and gift items, with a focus on natural materials and low-waste production practices.
 I aim to create beautiful home decor that’s gentle on the environment.

 My patterns begin as ink drawings, and I focus on creating minimal patterns with that perfect level of handmade, wabi-sabi imperfection, which adds charm to your living spaces.
 My fabrics are special because they are high-quality natural fibers, and each piece is hand silkscreen printed in studio, which makes for a stunning piece of utilitarian textile art.
 I’ve recently started partnering with other companies to license my designs, like my first fabric collection with Robert Kaufman, which debuted this summer.

 How long have you been in business?
 What can you pinpoint as a turning point to your business’ popularity?
 What propelled you forward and how did you know you’d “made it?”